spawnfest/exrow/README.md

 - `exrow-livebook`: a plugin to use exrow as livebook's block
 - `exrow-app`: A desktop app for multiple OS, package with [burrito] and [tauri]

-## Implementation details
+## Technology details

-- This project uses [NimbleParsec] to implement a math language parse.
+- [NimbleParsec] to implement a math language parse.
-- This project will use [Phoenix LiveView] and [monaco-editor] to create a interactive experience for users, providing a text editor with syntax highlighting and autocompletion.
+- [Phoenix LiveView] and [monaco-editor] to create a interactive experience for users, providing a text editor with syntax highlighting and autocompletion.
+- `GenServer` and `Task` to handle with async values, for example: to update the currency rates on [open exchange rates] service.

 ## Usage